 And when you simply set tire pressure for the worst case scenario—running down the road with a heavy load—you’re leaving a lot of money on the table because your tires will perform poorly in the field.
-According to Precision Inflation, the U.S. distributor of PTG inflation systems, a central tire inflation system can deliver:
+According to Michelin, the owner of PTG Tire Inflation Systems, a central tire inflation system can deliver:

 What Are My Best Options to Get More Traction?

 If you’re serious about getting more traction from your 4WD tractor, following one (or more) of the above recommendations can make a substantial impact on its traction performance, fuel economy, and overall productivity.
 If you follow one piece of advice, and one only—use your tire pressure gauge often!
 Know how much air is in your tires and why your tires are set to that pressure.